|

 Control and Eradication - Research and Management Priorities for Aquatic Invasive Species in the Great Lakes

 AIS poses a dilemma to managers in North America.
-In general, eradication of an established aquatic invader is very difficult at best, and more often impossible unless the established population is ... to curtail sea lamprey entry into Lake Winnebago, Lake Simcoe, and numerous tributaries.
+In general, eradication of an established aquatic invader is very difficult at best, and more often impossible unless the established population is ... curtail sea lamprey entry into Lake Winnebago, Lake Simcoe, and numerous tributaries.
 The only other NIS that fishery managers have sought to control is the alewife - by stocking trout and salmon ...

 iaglr.org